trgao10/Cubik/README.md

 Note that clockwise and counter-clockwise turns are viewed with respect to the center of the cube.

-The solution algorithm consists of 6 phases in general:
+The solution algorithm consists of 7 phases in general:

-1. Up layer edge pieces solved
+1. solve *up layer edge pieces*;

-2. Up layer corner pieces solved
+2. solve *up layer corner pieces*;

-3. Middle layer solved
+3. solve *middle layer*;

-4. Down layer edge pieces solved
+4. put *down layer edge pieces* in correct positions;

-5. Down layer corner pieces solved
+5. put *down layer edge pieces* in correct directions;

+6. put *down layer corner pieces* in correct positions;

+7. put *down layer corner pieces* in correct directions.

 The hint mode specifies which phase of the algorithm the user is currently at.